gaiadaniel/gitProject/ReadMe.txt

 Just added and committed this file to repo.
 Also created a template file to use format but I'm not sure how to enforce that.
 I guess we will need to learn.
 There are some URLs that describe pre commit hook.
 In the git commit man page there is -t or --template option.
 It also talks about a commit.template environment variable.
 We will check once we do that.
 Learn something.
 Use present tense instead of past tense in commit message.
 Helps keeping things simple.
 Now trying out diff, see what happens.
 Now making changes on this stupid file on github UI.
 Let's paly around and then check what happens.
+Now serious shit, I'm changing this file again, and I think there is going to be a conflict.
+That will be fun.